-- A. Bullying in Schools Fighting the Bully Battle (National School Safety Center) - B. Bullying at School: What We Know and What We Can Do D. Olweus - C. Preventing Bullying: A Manual For Schools and Communities (US Department of Education) - D. Direct From the Field: A Guide to Bullying Prevention (Commonwealth of MA governor's Task Force) - E. Bullying Prevention: Research and Implementation (Prevention Child Abuse America) - F. Bullying and Cyberbullying Prevention (Massachusetts Aggression Reduction Center) - C. Planning and Oversight: As part of plan, Heads of School will work in conjunction with Executive Director, staff, and counselor to do the following: - 1.
-Ensure process for recording and tracking of incident reports for bullying is implemented and followed. - Collect and analyze building and school-wide data on bullying to assess the present problem and to measure improved outcomes. - 3.
+- A. Bullying in Schools Fighting the Bully Battle (National School Safety Center) - B. Bullying at School: What We Know and What We Can Do D. Olweus - C. Preventing Bullying: A Manual For Schools and Communities (US Department of Education) - D. Direct From the Field: A Guide to Bullying Prevention (Commonwealth of MA governor's Task Force) - E. Bullying Prevention: Research and Implementation (Prevention Child Abuse America) - F. Bullying and Cyberbullying Prevention (Massachusetts Aggression Reduction Center) - C. Planning and Oversight As part of plan, Heads of School will work in conjunction with Executive Director, staff, and counselor to do the following: - I. Ensure process for recording and tracking of incident reports for bullying is implemented and followed. - 2.
+Collect and analyze building and school-wide data on bullying to assess the present problem and to measure improved outcomes. - 3.
 Planning for the ongoing professional development. - 4.
 Planning supports that respond to the needs of targets and aggressors. - 5.
 Choosing and implementing curricula that the school or district will use. - 6.
 Developing new or revising current policies and protocols under the Plan and designating key staff to be in charge of implementation of them. - 7.
 Amending student and staff handbooks and codes of conduct. - 8.
 Leading the parent or family engagement efforts and drafting parent information materials. - 9.
 Reviewing and updating the Plan each year.

-Appendix A: Bullying/ Retaliation Incident Report Form Date and Tin ie: 1.
-Name of Person Reporting/Filing Inciden ıt: 2.
-Circle whether you are the: Target of the behavior Reporter (not the target) 3.
-Circle whether you are a: Student Staff member (specify role) Parent Administrator Oth ner (specify) 4.
-If student, state your school: Frade: 5.
-If staff member, state your school or work site: 6.
-Information about the incident Name of target (of behavior): Name of Aggressor (Person who engaged in the be ehavior): Date(s) of Incident(s): Time When Incident(s) Occurred: Location of Incident(s) (Be as specific as possible e): 7.
-Witnesses (List people who saw the incident or role): have information n about i ; circle description of each person's Name: Student Staff Other: Name: Student Staff Other: Name: Student Staff Other: 8.
-Describe the details of the incident (including each person did and said, including specific wor needed. g the names of pods used).
-Please eople inv volved, what occurred, and what ditional space on back as For Ada ministrative Use Only 9.
-Signature of Person Filling this Report: Date: (Note: Reports may be filed anonymously.)
-10.Form Given to: Position: Date: Signature Data Received:
+Appendix A: Bullying/ Retaliation Incident I Report Form Date : and Tin ne: I. Name of Person Report ing/ Filing Incident: 2.
+Circle whether you are t the: Target of the be havior Report ter (not the target) 3.
+Circle whether you are a: Student Staff memb per (specify role) Parent Administrat tor Other (s specify) 4.
+If student, state your sc hool: Grade: 5.
+If staff member, state yo ur school or work si te: 6.
+Information about the incident Name of target (of behavior): Name of Aggressor (Person w who engaged in the beha vior): Date(s) of Incident(s): Time When Incident(s) Occu urred: Location of Incident(s) (Be as specific as possible): 7.
+Witnesses (List people who person's role): saw the incident or hav ve informat ion abou ut it; circle description (of each Name: Student Staff Other: Name: Student Staff Other: Name: Student Staff Other: 8.
+Describe the details of th and what each person did and space on back as needed.
+For Administ rative Us e Only 9.
+Signature of Person Fillin (Note: Reports may be filed anon g this Report: Dat e Only 9.
+Signature of Person Fillin (Note: Reports may be filed anon 10.Form Given to: ng this Report: Dat e Only Date: